 The M.P.H. in Biostatistics is a 63-unit program consisting of seventeen courses taken over 5-6 quarters.
 Fourteen courses must be taken by all students.
 In addition, students choose three elective courses.

 Practicum and Culminating Experience.
 Students are required to complete a supervised internship of 240 hours while registered in the Graduate Practicum and Culminating Experience in Public Health (PUBHLTH 295).
 The practicum experience follows the completion of all core competency courses, the comprehensive exam and advancement to candidacy.
 A compendium of approved practicum sites is available online to enrolled M.P.H. students.
-The student's work at the practicum site will culminate in a comprehensive written report, with a presentation at the departmental poster seminar at the end of the academic year.
+The student's work at the practicum site will culminate in a comprehensive written report, with a presentation at the departmental poster symposium at the end of the academic year.

 The University of California, Irvine Program in Public Health is pleased to offer its M.D./MPH degree program for rigorous training in core and applied disciplines of public health to individuals with a doctoral-level degree in a field related to public health and to medical students who have completed their third year.
 The M.D./ M.P.H. is designed for students with a clear vision of their roles in public health.
 For example, postdoctoral residents and fellows may wish to prepare for leadership positions in organizations that focus on broad population health issues, such as county or regional health departments, community health clinics, or national agencies such as the Centers for Disease Control and Prevention.
 Students may also enter the program to gain skills in translational research-to-practice methodologies and approaches.